 It is easy for OTAs and other external partners to lure your guests away as they offer competitive pricing and various reward and loyalty programs.
 While you might be content with the fact that the booking is finally coming to you, it is important to realise the downside of this arrangement.
 You are letting your guests become loyal to your partners instead of you!

 Address this issue by developing a direct booking strategy, that provides an additional level of service to the guests who book directly with you.
 The main goal of this strategy would be to attract, engage, and convert visitors to bookers, directly through your official website.
 Offering loyalty programs are another great way to rope in customers for life and ensure repeat visits.
 Rewarding direct booking guests, with discount vouchers on food and drinks, spa and pool usage, free upgrades, etc., are also encouraging ways to build loyalty and increase revenue.

 Forecasting is important for both rate setting and budgeting.
-Accurate mapping helps hotel to strategise future pricing and planning, as it gives out metrics such as average customer spending, location, origin of booking, type of reservation, average customer stay per chosen category, etc. By budgeting and forecasting in advance you’ll have plenty of time and opportunity to make strategy adjustments that can help increase your hotels revenue.
+Accurate mapping helps the hotel to strategise future pricing and planning, as it gives out metrics such as average customer spending, location, the origin of booking, type of reservation, average customer stay per chosen category, etc. By budgeting and forecasting in advance, you’ll have plenty of time and opportunity to make strategy adjustments that can help increase your hotel’s revenue.